Tithes vs. Taxes

 For many on the Christian Left, the income tax and welfare state are simply an extension of the idea of tithes.
 The Old Testament tithes function much like an income tax.
 Christians are supposed to give to help the poor.
 Put the two ideas together and the income tax/welfare state combination is simply the state enforcing part of Christian morality just as laws against polygamy, prostitution or working on Sunday are.
 As such, secularists could argue against the income tax and the welfare state on the same grounds as they argue against blue laws and nativity scenes on government property; a few – especially some followers of Ayn Rand – do just that.

 I have objections to the current arrangement as well, but they are more subtle, a combination of the practical and the theological.
 On the practical side, the current welfare state is failing.
-Yes, we have fat poor people, but we also have hideously complex tax system, a government going bankrupt and a large dependent class.
+Yes, we have fat poor people, but we also have a hideously complex tax system, a government going bankrupt, and a large dependent class.
 On the theological side, the income tax as a replacement for tithes conflates separate ideas.

 - The Old Testament tithes were part of a system of mandated morality, but they were not the basis of a welfare system.
 (And the tithes themselves may have been voluntary as we’ll see below.)